 Entries for all events are taken during the published times listed on the Intramurals schedule which can be located in the following locations:

 Team Sport Captains

-The primary duty and responsibility of the team captain is to organize teams and individuals into competition prior to the specific sign up deadlines.
+The primary duty and responsibility of team captains is to organize teams and individuals into competition prior to the specific sign up deadlines.

-- Keeping members of your team informed of all intramural activities and rules while also promoting participation.
+- Keeping members of their teams informed of all Intramurals activities and rules while also promoting participation.

-- Representing your team or organization at the appropriate intramural captain meetings or completing the tests on D2L.
+- Representing their teams or organization at the appropriate Intramurals captain meetings or completing the tests on D2L.

 - Submitting rosters online, knowing deadlines to enter rosters and knowing the size limit for the rosters.

-- Notifying your team of the time and place of scheduled activities.
+- Notifying their teams of the time and place of scheduled activities.